Downtown revitalization project in Cañon City runs behind schedule but nearing completion, officials say

 "I had to walk through the construction just to pay a bill at City Hall," said Jennille Spellman, who lives nearby. "lt'll be nice and pretty -- I mean aesthetically.
 It'll be great.
 I don't know that it's necessary for function, but it is what it is."

-There's mixed opinion about whether construction decreased festival attendance, but many business owners said that their sales are down during the project; up to 35,000 people usually attend the parade.
+An event spokesperson said that festival had one of its best years ever, but many business owners said that their sales are down during the project; up to 35,000 people usually attend the parade.

 "We should be slamming.," said Justin Brown, a manager at Di Rito's Italian Restaurant, on Tuesday.
 "But as you can see, I don't have a full restaurant.
 But we do what we can.
 We're doing our best."